Pitch Jason Mirch (Saturday, August 19th 2017)

 Pitch Jason Mirch

-Jason Mirch is a feature film and television producer and executive with over 18 years of experience.
-J
+Jason Mirch is a feature film and television producer and executive with over 2 decades of experience.

 In addition to his work with Stage 32, Jason runs production and development for FearWorks - which produces low-budget Horror, Thriller, Suspense, and Sci-Fi features for an international audience.
 He also serves as a business advisor to a successful post production vfx company which contributed to The Peanut Butter Falcon, Crawl, Martin Scorsese's Silence, Arctic, and Let them Talk for Steven Soderbergh and HBO.